Periodically driven integrable systems with long-range pair potentials: Conclusions and outlook

 Regarding the latter point, we study the mutual information ${\mathcal I}_n(l,l_s)$ which is a reliable measure of entanglement generation as a function of $n$, $\omega$ and $\alpha$.
 Our study finds qualitatively different features in ${\mathcal I}_n(l,l_s)$ as a function of $\omega$ and $\alpha$ which can be quantitatively understood from the properties of the Floquet group velocity $v_g^F(k)$ and the corresponding density of states $D_g^F(k)$.
 We find that for $\alpha > 2 > \alpha_c$, where at least one dynamical transition exists at $\omega=\omega_c^{(1)}$, ${\mathcal I}_n(l,l_s)$ exhibits a single light-cone like feature analogous to the one obtained for quantum quenches \cite{HaukeT2013,RegemortelSW2016,BuyskikhFSED2016} for $\omega > \omega_c^{(1)}$.
 In contrast, for $\omega < \omega_c^{(1)}$, it shows multiple light-cone like features which can be shown to be the consequence of appearance of new zeroes in $v_g^F(k)$.
 The first of such additional zeroes appear at the dynamic transition with the highest frequency ($\omega=\omega_c^{(1)}$); the behavior of $I_n(l,l_s)$ as a function of $n$ changes suddenly at this point relating the dynamic transition to the behavior of ${\mathcal I}_n(l,l_s)$.
 We also find that the behavior of ${\mathcal I}_n(l,l_s)$ for $\alpha \le 2$ is fundamentally different from its counterpart for $\alpha > 2$ at least in two major ways.
-First, ${\mathcal I}_n(l,l_s)$ do not exhibit a light cone structure for any $\omega$ and second the propagation of entanglement between two subsystems is instantaneous for $\alpha \le 2$ making $I_n(l,l_s)$ finite for any $n$ in contrast to its counterpart for $\alpha > 2$ which is finite for $n>n_c$ (Eq.\ \ref{nc}).
-These differences may be understood from the fact that for $\alpha \le 2$, $v_g^F(k)$ diverges at $k =0$; thus Eq.\ \ref{nc} has a solution for any $n$ which ensure instant propagation of entanglement.
+First, ${\mathcal I}_n(l,l_s)$ do not exhibit a light cone structure for any $\omega$ and second the propagation of entanglement between two subsystems is instantaneous for $\alpha \le 2$ making $I_n(l,l_s)$ finite for any $n>0$ in contrast to its counterpart for $\alpha > 2$ which is finite for $n>n_c$ (Eq.\ \ref{nc}).
+These differences may be understood from the fact that for $\alpha \le 2$, $v_g^F(k)$ diverges at $k =0$; thus Eq.\ \ref{nc} has a solution for any $n>0$ which ensure instant propagation of entanglement.
 In contrast, for $\alpha > 2$, $v_g^F(k)$ and hence $n_c$ is finite for all $k$, leading to single or multiple light cone like features along with finite entanglement propagation time.
+We note that the fact that $n_c$ is zero for all $\alpha <2$ indicates that the spread of mutual information can not clearly distinguish between quasi long-range ($1 <\alpha <2$) and long range ($\alpha <1$) interaction regimes \cite{HaukeT2013, RegemortelSW2016, BuyskikhFSED2016} in the sense that it propagates instantaneously for any $\alpha <2$.
 Our work therefore points out that the spread of entanglement in a closed quantum system depends on both the drive frequency and the long/short-range nature of its Hamiltonian.